-There are the following vital points for the generation of ultrahigh pressures by multi-anvil presses.
+There are the following vital points for generating ultrahigh pressures by multi-anvil presses.

 Fig. 1.
 Schematic drawings of the Osugi (DIA)-type compression system.
-A uniaxial press compresses guide blocks and finally creates a cubic compression space surrounded by six first-stage anvils, each of which compresses the cubic space in the directions.
+A uniaxial press compresses guide blocks and finally creates a cubic compression space surrounded by six first-stage anvils, each compressing the cubic space in the directions.
 (From Ishii et al. )

 We installed a Kawai-type multi-anvil press with the Osugi-type guide block system in the Bayerisches Geoinstitut, the University of Bayreuth, called "IRIS-15" (Fig. 2).

 Fig. 2A.
 Overview of IRIS-15.
 (1) load control system, (2) lower guide block, (3) upper guide block, and (4) heating system.

 Fig. 2B.
 The lower guide block with two sliding wedges of IRIS-15.
 The other two sliding wedges are not placed to show the bottom outer anvil.
 (5) outer (first-stage) anvils, (6) Teflon sheet, and (7) the sliding wedges placed on the 45° slope.

 However, the space compressed by the outer anvils is tetrahedrally distorted with changing press load because the supporting strengths of the upper and lower anvils are different from the horizontal four anvils.
 Therefore, we weakened the strength to support the upper and lower anvils so that the compression space shrinks with keeping an exact cubic shape with increasing press load.

 Of course, the hardness of inner anvils is directly related to the maximum pressure.
 Some companies' engineering development of carbide allows the manufacturing of carbide anvils that can generate over 30 GPa.
 Below is one example.